 I admittedly haven’t read Nina Burleigh’s book “Amanda Knox: The Fatal Gift of Beauty” but I suspect she was onto something when she created this title.
 I wonder if these haters were ever talked down to or made fun of by a person who was more physically attractive than them.
 Heck, I wonder if they ever wanted to study abroad, but for some reason, perhaps financial, perhaps they didn’t do well enough in school, perhaps their parents didn’t let them, they were unable to go.
 In the end, there are reasons why a person would be jealous of Amanda Knox if they jumped to conclusions about her.

 There are certainly passionate people who are still interested on both sides of Amanda and Raffaele’s case.
-Unfortunately, people like Ann Coulter write articles (ahem, hello pundits with no knowledge of the case) that have never been fact checked, and as the great Mark Twain said, “A lie can travel half way around the world while the truth is putting on its shoes.”
+Unfortunately, people like Ann Coulter write articles that have never been fact checked.
+And as the great Mark Twain said, “A lie can travel half way around the world while the truth is putting on its shoes.”

 Jealousy.
 Anonymity.
 Bitterness.
 Cause celebre.
 People like to feel involved in the news.
 They like to appear as experts to their family and friends.
 Or more likely, as I suspect, a lot of folks believed Mignini’s initial narrative, and then dug in their heels and wanted to save faccia, the Italian term for saving face.

-Amanda has responded with strength and intelligence to the people who have created hateful Facebook groups against her, like Perugia Vi Odia (Perugia Hates You), and it is my hope that one day her world will be free of the misplaced hatred that has already been lofted upon her for years.
+Amanda Knox has responded with strength and intelligence to the people who have created hateful Facebook groups against her, like Perugia Vi Odia (Perugia Hates You), and it is my hope that one day she will be free of the misguided hatred that has been lofted upon her for years.